ninjapapa/SMV2/docs/user/schema_discovery.md

 **Note** SMV currently can't handle Csv files with multiple lines of header.
 Other tools might be needed to remove extra header lines before try to discover schema.

-The shell `smvDiscoverSchemaToFile` method will create a schema file on the local running dir with name  `file.schema.toBeReviewed`.
+The shell `smvDiscoverSchemaToFile` method will create a schema file in the same dir as the csv file with name  `file.schema.toBeReviewed`.
 As hinted by the file name, human need to review the schema file.

 Using the `CB1200CZ11.csv` file as an example,